Integrated Bachelor’s/Master’s (IB/M)

 Frequently Asked Questions for Prospective IB/M Students and Pre-Education Majors

 When can I declare education as my major?

 First you must be admitted into the program.
 Undergraduate students typically apply by January 15 of their sophomore year.
 Prior to applying, students are usually designated as pre-teaching majors and advised by ACES.
 However, you can apply to the Neag School of Education with any declared major or as a transfer student.

 The application is available online beginning October 15.
 There are application workshops in November that provide information on the application process.
 The application must be submitted by January 20.

 I am interested in studying abroad.
 Is this possible?

 Pre-teaching students ordinarily study abroad during the spring semester sophomore year.
 Students apply to IB/M by December 1 and are interviewed prior to going abroad.
 Students can also study abroad during intersession or summer session.
 Students enrolled in the IB/M program can apply to study abroad in Cape Town, London, Nottingham or Peru during the fall of their master’s year.

 If I am a transfer student, how do I apply?

-You must apply to BOTH UConn and the Neag School of Education (by January 20); these are separate applications.
+You must apply to BOTH UConn (by January 15) and the Neag School of Education (by January 20); these are separate applications.